dstroot/rabbitMQ-stress-tester/logging/README.md

 I really wanted a very straightforward library that could seamlessly do the following things.

-1. Replace all the println, printf, etc statements thought my code with something more useful
+1. Replace all the println, printf, etc statements in my code with something more useful
 2. Allow the user to easily control what levels are printed to stdout
 3. Allow the user to easily control what levels are logged
 4. Provide an easy mechanism (like fmt.Println) to print info to the user which can be easily logged as well
 5. Due to 2 & 3 provide easy verbose mode for output and logs
 6. Not have any unnecessary initialization cruft.
 Just use it.